Article

 RLS syndication feeds exclusive rental listings to other brokers’ and third-party websites based upon permissions set at submission.
 This feed could be viewed as “publishing” under the FARE Act which would then prohibit these brokers from imposing a fee upon a tenant.

-Rental listings where the landlord will not offer compensation to the tenant broker should be entered in the RLS as “Participant Only Network” listings.
+Rental listings where the landlord does not offer compensation to the tenant broker the listings should be submit as Internet Entire Listing Display YN = No listings (non-syndicated).
+(Rev 8/25)

 Will the RLS be updated to include new fields for fee disclosure?
 Will the word “fee” appearing in the property description result in an RLS violation?